Esri/schedule-sync/README.md

 * Creation of relationship class or join between the schedule table and a feature class using configurable link fields.
 * Publishing of a new feature service with the schedule table, and feature service with a relationship class or join.
 * Updating of a feature service with a schedule table, feature service, and relationship class.
 * Autodetection of existing feature service.
-If the feature service does not exist we publish, otherwise we update.
+If the feature service does not exist, we publish, otherwise we update.

 **Sync Excel Schedule Tool Features**

 * Support for reading Excel schedule files and creation of a schedule feature table.
 It is assumed the schedule is in the first worksheet.
 See the example [activities.xlsx](./data/activities.xlsx) for a template to follow.
-* Support for pulling the field names from the Excel worksheet.
-The field names must be provided on the first row of the spreadsheet.
+* Support for pulling the field names from the worksheet.
+The field names must be provided on the first row of the worksheet.
-* Support for the input of display friendly, alias field names.
-The alias names must be provided on the second row of the spreadsheet.
+* Support for the input of display-friendly, alias field names.
+The alias names must be provided on the second row of the worksheet.